victoriamanicom/FP-Group1/README.md

 <img width="560" alt="Day 2 frontend" src="https://user-images.githubusercontent.com/86114742/135298012-3629ce89-4224-43b8-b2f1-23b34584256c.jpg">

-The database utilises many technologies in order to host our data and allow our application to run in the cloud:
+The network infrastructure illustrated above utilises many technologies in order to host our data and allow our application to run in the cloud:

 #### Jenkins ####